 Champagne Alcohol Levels

-Let's start with the traditional glass for Champagne, the thin flute.
-The reason people use the flute is that its tall, narrow shape keeps the bubbles from dissipating too quickly.
-The Champagne flute - deceptively - seems smaller than a wine glass and therefore one imagines it should hold less liquid.
+Let's start with the traditional glass for Champagne - the tall, thin flute.
+The reason people use the flute for drinking Champagne is that its tall, narrow shape keeps the bubbles from dissipating too quickly.
+So you've got the drunk-causing impact being protected there.
+In addition, the Champagne flute - deceptively - seems smaller than a wine glass and therefore one imagines it should hold less liquid.

 Here's a typical Champagne flute, filled with blue-dyed water for visual clarity.